jfet97/oxjs/README.md

 ```

 ## observerByProps
 The `observer` method is very powerful, because let you return an observable of any kind.
-But when it comes to create a _objects observer_, each time an observable source on which it depends changes, the whole observer is recreated from scratch.\
+But when it comes to create a _reactive object_, each time an observable source on which it depends changes, the whole observer is recreated from scratch.\
-This could constitute performance problems when heavy objects observers are needed.\
+This could constitute performance problems when heavy reactive objects are needed.\
 Thankfully __OxJS__ provides an API to let you specify a separate observer for each reactive property:

 ```js